How do I resolve problems when connecting to my Amazon RDS DB instance?

 - The Multi-AZ DB instance failed over, and the secondary DB instance uses a subnet or route table that doesn't allow inbound connections.

-- The user authentication is incorrect.
+- The user authentication is incorrect because of one of the following reasons:

 Tip: You can use the following troubleshooting steps to identify the source of the connectivity issue.
 Or you can use the AWSSupport-TroubleshootConnectivityToRDS AWS Systems Manager Automation document to diagnose the issue for you.
 This automation document can diagnose network ACLs based on the primary IP address of the Amazon Elastic Compute Cloud (Amazon EC2) instance, but ephemeral ports aren't verified.
 The automation doc also checks security groups based on the primary IP address of the EC2 instance, but that automation doesn't check specific ports.
 For more information, see Running a simple automation workflow.